 Along with the usually hand and eye protection, wear a dust mask when using this chemical.
 Mix the powder into the water until no more will be absorbed and then apply the solution liberally to the wood.
 If the stain immediately lightens to your satisfaction, rinse it off with water and let it dry.
 If the stain remains, let the bleach sit on the surface overnight if necessary until it lightens to your satisfaction.
 If the stain doesn't lighten enough, try a second application.
 Some dye stains may lighten completely with this treatment and some may only lighten to a certain extent.

 - Also removes: grape juice, tea and coffee stains

 - Neutralize with distilled water

 is used to remove water stains from wood and in deck cleaners to brighten graying.
-Wood is stained by water when it reacts with the tannins, leaving black and gray stains.
 Mix the oxalic acid crystals with hot water until no more will dissolve and apply the solution evenly over the whole area.
-Let the acid dry and apply another bath if necessary, if the stain remains after the solution dries apply another until the stain is gone.
+Let the acid dry and apply another bath if necessary.
+If the stain remains after the solution dries, apply another until the stain is gone.

-Let the acid dry completely and then remove the residue with several rinses of distilled water, followed by a rinse with a baking soda and water solution to neutralize the acid.
+Let the acid dry completely and then remove the residue with several rinses of distilled water.
+Follow with a rinse of baking soda and water to neutralize the acid.